-The Faculty Association contract details the rights of adjunct faculty, including evaluations and compensation for extra duties and responsibilities [III.A.8_05].
+The Faculty Association (FA) contract details the rights of adjunct faculty, including evaluations and compensation for extra duties and responsibilities [III.A.8_05].
+Adjunct faculty receive service credit toward reemployment preference for having completed at least one assignment in a given term, and those with reemployment preference have priority on course assignments over those without reemployment preference.
+Those adjunct faculty who are employed for three quarters must be evaluated once during that period; thereafter, they are to be evaluated once every nine quarters.
 The College's Professional Learning Program provides resources and support for all faculty, including a weekly newsletter [III.A.8_06].
 Adjunct faculty are included in professional development opportunities, orientations, department and division meetings, and annual events and are compensated for their attendance [III.A.8_07].
 The Academic Senate has two dedicated Senator positions for part-time faculty [III.A.8_08].
-A part-time faculty representative also serves on the College's participatory governance body, the Mission Informed Planning Council [III.A.8_09].
+A part-time faculty representative also serves on the College's participatory governance body, the Mission Informed Planning Council (MIPC) [III.A.8_09].